Meet Jeny's Square Peg Heel, or JSPH. Because I am nothing if not a square peg!

 JSPH Toe up

 The basic method for working JSPH toe up is the same as the basic square heel, except that working the gusset now happens last, and is worked in decreases rather than increases.
 And of course the shapes of the heel back and sole are quite different.
-Please refer to the previous section for images of working a sole flap, picking up edge stitches, or the pro-tips.

 1. Work the sole turn as a flap.